IoT Security: What it is and Best Practices

 - API security: Documented are another means of authorizing the communication of devices in the IoT to the centralized or gateway systems.
 This approach also offers protection at the API layer, which is critical for edge deployments or accessing centralized

 - Segmenting and profiling devices: Competitive IoT platforms allow visibility across an organization’s IoT network to classify IoT devices, build risk profiles, and segment them into groups.
 This segmentation forms the basis of creating specific security policies for each category of device, which helps with monitoring and enforcing security policy.

-- Automated messaging: Automated messages for security alerts or predictive maintenance are essential for creating timely action from security analytics and monitoring IoT devices.
+- Automated messaging: Automated messages for security alerts or are essential for creating timely action from security analytics and monitoring IoT devices.
 Issuing these alerts to the right people decreases response times to minimize risk.